 Be careful not to lose the plastic coupling that attaches the motor to the projector screen.
 All that is required is the reinstall the new projector screen motor and wire it up.

-How to adjust motorized projector screens up and down length.
+How to adjust motorized projector screens up and down the full length.

 Having the ability to adjust the top and bottom travel stops on the projector screen and motorized window shutters are something we all should get acquainted with.